pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

   * `showStatusBar`: _bool, default=false_.
     Flag that enable to show a Status bar at the bottom.
 You can customize the status bar via RunnerCallbacks.ShowStatus()
   * `showStatus_Fps`: _bool, default=true_.
 If set, display the FPS in the status bar.
+  * `rememberStatusBarSettings`: _bool, default=true_.
+If set, showStatusBar and showStatus_Fps are stored in the application settings.

   * `configWindowsMoveFromTitleBarOnly`: _bool, default=true_.
     Make windows only movable from the title bar